meghaus/sendTwilioInvites/README.md

 ### Prerequisites

-* Limesurvey Version 3.15
+- Limesurvey Version 4.3
-* An account at an SMS Gateway which provides a HTTP/HTTPS interface to interact with the plugin via HTTP post requests.
+- An account at a Twilio SMS Gateway which provides a HTTP/HTTPS interface to interact with the plugin via HTTP post requests.

 ### SMS Gateway set Up

 The SMS Gateway account credentials should be saved in the pluginConfig.php file, depending on the gateway of your choice, the authentication method for your account can be a username & password, OAuth key or an API key.
 Some changes in line 116 might be needed accordingly.
 Read the documentation of the Gateway HTTP request to ensure compatibility.

 ### Installation

 In order to install this plugin:

-1. Download the php file and save it locally
+1. Download the master file and extract to your local development environment.
-2. Purchase credit from a SMS Gateway and edit the pluginConfig.php file with the credentials.
+2. Create a Twilio account.
+Refer [Twilio Documentation](https://www.twilio.com/docs/sms/quickstart/php) for further instructions.
+You will need your Twilio account SID, Auth Token and the Twilio number to proceed.
-3. Create a folder in the directory plugins located at your Limesurvey server, the folder created has to have the same name as the plugin.
+3. Replace the above details from your account in the SmsInvitesTwilio.php file.
-4. Place the php file in the folder created.
+4. Create a folder in the directory plugins located at your Limesurvey server, the folder created has to have the same name as the plugin (eg. SmsInvitesTwilio here).
-5. After refreshing the admin page, activate the plugin from Configuration -> Plugin Manager Panel.
+5. Upload the files to the folder created.
-6. Optional Step, if you wish to shorten the survey URL in the SMS, uncomment the lines 86 - 102.
-Then, create an account at a service that shortens URLs (like Bitly, ...) and change the code accordingly to set it up.
+6. After refreshing the admin page, activate the plugin from Configuration -> Plugin Manager Panel.

 ### Plugin Settings

 This plugin includes two settings; EnableSendSMS and MessageBody.
 These settings can be set globally from the Plugin Manager -> (sendSMSInvites) -> Configure.
 The EnableSendSMS is set by default to No, this can be overridden on the survey level from the survey settings.
 The MessageBody setting gives the survey admin the space to write the SMS that will be sent to the recipients.

 ## License